openstack/openstack-manuals/doc/cli-reference/source/manila.rst

   Number of share networks to return per request.

 ``--columns <columns>``
-  Comma separated list of columns to be displayed e.g.
+  Comma separated list of columns to be displayed example --columns "id".
-  --columns "id"

 .. _manila_share-network-security-service-add: